-Note that we say more affordable, rather than cheap – because the cost is still higher than many other tablets out there – but the new upgrades bring a lot to the iPad, bridging the gap between a ‘standard’ slate and the more impressive iPad Pro range.
+Note that we say more affordable, rather than cheap – because the cost is still higher than many other tablets out there – but the upgrades bring a lot to the iPad, bridging the gap between a ‘standard’ slate and the more impressive iPad Pro range.

-Support for the Apple Pencil adds another dimension to the tablet, enabling a new method of interaction and bringing with it a slew of new apps to interact with, and the upgraded chipset inside – the same one that powered the iPhone 7 – offers more power than many will know what to do with.
+Support for the Apple Pencil adds another dimension to the tablet, enabling a method of interaction and bringing with it a slew of new apps to interact with, and the upgraded chipset inside – the same one that powered the iPhone 7 – offers more power than many will know what to do with.

 The upshot?
 You’ve now got a hugely capable tablet, one with more power and offering more possibilities, at a fairly reasonable price point.

-You may be thinking that this is a ‘student’s iPad’, as Apple has made a big deal about the new tablet's classroom credentials, but in reality most of the people who buy it will be those who want something to use on the commute and around the house – and as you’ll see, it fares pretty well in those respects.
+You may be thinking that this is a ‘students' iPad’, as Apple has made a big deal about the tablet's classroom credentials, but in reality most of the people who buy it will be those who want something to use on the commute and around the house – and as you’ll see, it fares pretty well in those respects.

-While this might all sound impressive, it’s still not the full picture, as all these features are combined with the best tablet platform out there, iOS – there’s a reason the iPad has sat so high in our best tablet rankings for so long.
+While this might all sound impressive, it’s still not the full picture, as all these features are combined with the best tablet platform out there, iOS – there’s a reason the iPad sat so high in our best tablet rankings for so long.

 iPad 9.7 price and release date

 The new iPad was launched in March 2018, and comes with a range of storage and connectivity options.
 The new iPad 2018 price started at $329 (£319, AU$469), but schools will get a discount in the UK and US of around 10%.